slhmrsrt/nginxdemo/README.md

 `project_name:` Default is `flaskapp`.
 You should change this parameter to your own application name.
 This will make it easier to troubleshoot after deployment.

 `project_path:` Default is `home/ubuntu/flaskapp`.
-You should change this parameter to your own application path or if you are going to use the test application `flaskapp` under `tests`, you should move or copy it to `/home/ubuntu`.
+You should change this parameter to your own application path or if you are going to use the test application `flaskapp` under `tests`, you should move or copy it to `project_path`.

 If you're going to use this role for provisioning Vagrant, please change this path to your synced folder so you can work on your project on your own OS and Vagrant together.